-Maybe the cross remains as the central symbol of our faith because it is on the very instrument of human power and control and torture and certainty that God upends all we think of as true.
+Maybe the cross remains as the central symbol of our faith because it is on that very instrument of human power and control and certainty that God upends all we think of as true.

-The cross is a daily reminder that our salvation is not found in jingoistic nationalism or fear and trembling at every threat to our perceived national and individual well being.
+The cross is a daily reminder that our salvation is not found in jingoistic nationalism or fear and trembling at every threat to our perceived group or individual well being.

-Nor is our salvation found in pious sentiment or nice sounding ethics: our salvation comes when we heed the call to die; to lose; to release; to be last; to be seen as fools.
+Nor is our salvation found in pious sentiment or nice sounding ethics.

+Our salvation comes when we heed the call to die; to lose; to release; to be last; to be seen as fools.